Orioles set mark for HRs allowed in late-night loss to Rays

 DAVIS SITS

 Orioles struggling first baseman Chris Davis has been out of the lineup the last four games and that’s a trend that will continue the rest of the year as the team evaluates younger talent.
-“I think there are people we want to see and there’s at-bats that we want to give to guys,” manager Brandon Hyde said.
+“I think there are people we want to see and there’s at-bats that we want to give to guys,” Hyde said.
 Davis is slashing .179/.270/.312 with 9 HRs and 32 RBIs over 90 games.

 TRAINER’S ROOM

 Rays: 2B Brandon Lowe (shin) suffered a quad injury during a rehabilitation assignment Wednesday.
 “He’s most likely done for the year,” manager Kevin Cash said.
 “I think that’s the best way to say it.
 If he comes back early, great.”
-Lowe, an All-Star selection, hit .276 with 16 homers and 49 RBIs this season but hasn’t played since July 2. … INF Joey Wendle (right wrist) planned to take 20 swings Thursday.
+Lowe, an All-Star selection, hit .276 with 16 homers and 49 RBIs this season but hasn’t played since July 2.

 UP NEXT